 “The Back to Back Houses in Birmingham”

-Clive Katz, a National Trust volunteer, will give an illustrated talk on.
+Clive Katz, a National Trust volunteer, will give this illustrated talk.
 We will have an insight into the experiences of Birmingham’s working people and their lives.
 From the late 18thCentury to 2004, we see how Court 15, Inge Street evolved and escaped the 1960’s redevelopment.
 This will be a snapshot of the lives of four families living and working in the court so come along and listen to a fascinating history as it unfolds around this unique place – saved for us all to visit and enjoy under the stewardship of The National Trust.

 Reminder – there is no afternoon meeting at Aldridge in December.